NHDrizzt/NHDrizzt/README.md

-- 🔭 I'm currently working on a SpringBoot Web aplication!
+- 🔭 I'm currently working on a SpringBoot aplication!

 - 🌱 I’m currently learning everything i can 🤣

 - 👯 I’m looking to collaborate with any people at all!

-- 🥅 2021 Goals: Contribute to any Open Source projects and get a job as a Junior BackEnd Developer
+- 🥅 2022 Goals: Contribute to any Open Source projects and get a job as a Junior BackEnd Developer

 - ⚡ Fun fact: I love to play piano and videogames!